mkarner07/mkarner07.github.io/_posts/2023/2023-11-16-Building-Success-Brick-by-Brick.md

 This is how powerful habits can be!

 If you find the topic interesting, I can highly recommend the book [Atomic Habits](https://amzn.to/40x9XZN) by James Clear.
 It already has become a modern classic and a must read non-fiction book for productivity enthusiasts.
 But also Simon Sinek’s books [The Infinite Game](https://amzn.to/47sYk8e) and [Leaders Eat Last](https://amzn.to/40xUnwM) contain valuable insights in why and how to build habits.

+---

+Thank you for reading, I hope you've enjoyed my article!

+*Short Disclaimer: With the provided links I aim to give you a direct and easy access to the books online, utilizing affiliate links for this purpose.
+When you make a purchase using these links, I receive a small commission.
+However, I strongly urge you to prioritize supporting your local bookstore whenever you decide to buy a book.*